Introduction to Internal and External Hard Disks

 You do not require regular file transfers between different devices.

-When to Choose an Internal Hard Disk ❓
+When to Choose an External Hard Disk β

 The need for portable backup storage or file sharing requires an external hard disk.